xdmushui/partner-center-sdk/develop/get-a-subscription-s-support-contact.md

 # Get a subscription's support contact

-**Applies To**

-- Partner Center
-- Partner Center for Microsoft Cloud Germany
-- Partner Center for Microsoft Cloud for US Government
+**Applies to**: Partner Center | Partner Center for Microsoft Cloud Germany | Partner Center for Microsoft Cloud for US Government

 How to get a subscription's support contact.